Why Organisational Debt Is Such a Powerful Concept

 without reckoning with the cost…

-we accrue debt in the overall ‘organizational landscape’ in which we’re operating – in life or work.
+we accrue debt in the overall ‘organisational landscape’ in which we’re operating – in life or work.

 Often, it comes down to three things:

-Speed Over Stability: We prioritize quick wins over sustainable processes.
+Speed Over Stability: We prioritise quick wins over sustainable processes.

 Fear of Disruption: We avoid rocking the boat with hard decisions.